Slough Property Price Forecast 2019

 The Slough station sits just 11 stops away from central London’s Bond Street, ideal for any commuters that want to get out of the capital’s property market.
 This also means that smart investors looking for a savvy purchase could make a move now and see enormous growth as the Crossrail Effect takes hold during 2019.

 There’s also the potential for a second surge in the market – many homebuyers and investors tend to wait until a large infrastructural development is finished before making a decision.
-With Crossrail, WRAtH and other elements of SUR making huge strides in 2019, Slough could see a huge spike in property prices and yields.
+With Crossrail, WRAtH and other elements of SUR making huge strides in 2019, Slough property price forecast could see a huge spike.

 The other big signpost for Slough success is the continuing stagnation of London property prices.
 Figures from Zoopla shows that 39% of properties in the capital have had a reduction in asking price since April 2018.
 Combined with ONS figures showing property price growth slowing to a six-and-a-half-year low, experts are agreeing that the London market is in bad shape.

 With affordability so crunched, many residents are looking further afield to key commuter towns such as Slough, Basingstoke and Reading – contributing to the demand in these areas where a property is nearly half the price of that in the capital.
 In Slough alone, 46% of the homes are let to tenants who have moved from the capital, seeking better prices without compromising on accessibility and lifestyle.

 This ‘exodus’ will continue throughout 2019 as rents in London skyrocket.
 Already the capital is seeing double the number of people in their early 30’s leaving for less expensive markets, with nearly 35,000 recorded in 2016 alone.